Reification icon

 Reification

-Also called the Fallacy of Misplaced Concreteness, or hypostatization, the reification fallacy occurs when an argument relies on an abstract concept as if it were a concrete fact; when a hypothetical scenario or situation is referred to, and treated as if it were a real thing.
+Also called the Fallacy of Misplaced Concreteness, or hypostatization, the reification fallacy occurs when an abstract concept, idea, or metaphor is treated as if it were a concrete, tangible thing with real causal powers.
+This fallacy mistakes the map for the territory—giving substance and agency to things that exist only as ideas or categories.

 Example of Reification